aknackiron/testdroid-documentation/prereq-and-concepts/terminology.md

 ---

-All Testdroid products use the same terminology when it comes to testing, assets, test types, runs, projects and so on:
+All Bitbar products use the same terminology when it comes to testing, assets, test types, runs, projects and so on:

 **Project** - This is a project workspace that contains test runs,